 Ayurvedic treatment for Multiple Sclerosis

 Acharya charka has mentioned effective treatment for Avarana Vataja Vyadhis.
 At Sitaram, MS ayurvedic treatment primarily consists of four procedures:

 - Samsodhana chikitsa (cleansing through Panchakarma therapy)

 - Samsamana chikitsa (palliative care through researched internal medicines)

 - Sattvavajaya (counselling /psychotherapy)

-Along with these treatments, strict diet & lifestyle modification are recommended to the patients.
-With our deep understanding of MS and its treatment modalities, we were highly successful in treating various cases of multiple sclerosis and able to manage the symptoms through Ayurveda.
+Along with these treatments, strict diet & life style modification are recommended to the patients.
+With our deep understanding on MS and its treatment modalities, we were highly successful in treating various cases of multiple sclerosis and able to manage the symptoms through Ayurveda.

 MS has no known cause, although it is thought to be caused by a combination of genetic predisposition and a non-genetic trigger (e.g., viral infection, low vitamin D levels) that results in a self-sustaining autoimmune illness with recurring immunological attacks on the CNS.

 The protective sheath (myelin) that surrounds nerve fibres is attacked by the immune system in MS, causing communication issues between the brain and the rest of the body.
 The condition can eventually cause permanent nerve damage or deterioration, resulting in a variety of physical and mental symptoms, as well as physical and cognitive disabilities.

 What are the signs and symptoms of MS?